-At the School of Nursing, you have the opportunity to learn from a nursing faculty recognized nationally as experts in their field and to perfect your skills in a state-of-the-art environment.
-The school's interprofessional approach to education will prepare you for the collaborative nature of today's health care work force.
+At the School of Nursing, you will learn from nationally acclaimed faculty, recognized for innovative teaching and distinguished programs.
+Our university's interprofessional approach to education will prepare you for the collaborative nature of today's health care work force.